MNaveed122/Diabetes-Classification-Project-Ml-Dl/README.md

-# Diabetes-Classification-Project-Ml-Dl
+# Diabetes-Classification-Project-ML-DL

-This is a machine learning project designed to predict whether a person has diabetes using features like age, glucose level, blood pressure, skin thickness, etc. It includes a simple web interface built with HTML and CSS.
+This is a **machine learning project** designed to predict whether a person has **diabetes** using features like **age, glucose level, blood pressure, skin thickness**, etc.
+It includes a simple **web interface** built with **HTML and CSS**.

-The notebook Diabetes Classification.ipynb handles data analysis, model testing, and selection.
-The Random Forest Classifier performed best on the dataset.
+The notebook `Diabetes Classification.ipynb` handles data analysis, model testing, and selection.
+The **Random Forest Classifier** performed best on the dataset.

-The report is available in ML-Proj-Report.pdf.
+📄 The report is available in `ML-Proj-Report.pdf`.

+---

-How to Run:
+## 🚀 How to Run:

-Install dependencies from requirements.txt using pip install -r requirements.txt.
+1. Install dependencies from `requirements.txt` using:
+   `pip install -r requirements.txt`

-To train the model yourself, run Diabetes Predictor - Deployment.py.
-It will generate diabetes-prediction-rfc-model.pkl.
+2. To train the model yourself, run:
+   `Diabetes Predictor - Deployment.py`
+   It will generate:
+   `diabetes-prediction-rfc-model.pkl`

-Start the app by running app.py.
+3. Start the app using:

-The interface uses index.html and result.html for input and output.
+   `app.py`

+4. The interface uses:
+   - `index.html` (input form)
+   - `result.html` (result display)